 The Land Transportation Office (LTO), under the Department of Transportation and Communications (DOTC), is responsible for drivers licensing and motor vehicle registrations.
 According to the Official Gazette (gov.ph), a driver’s license is “an official document authorizing an individual to drive a motorized vehicle in the Philippines.

 Read more: List of LTO Branches

-LTO has three classifications of drivers licensing: student permit, non-professional driver’s license, and professional driver’s license.
-Before going to any branch, you have to decide what kind of license you will get.
+LTO has three classifications of licensing: student permit, non-professional driver’s license, and professional driver’s license.
 As the name implies, a Professional Driver’s License entitles you to drive a vehicle for a living.
 Apply for a Professional license if you will drive any public utility vehicles (PUVs) such as jeepneys, tricycles, taxi, etc. On the other hand, a Non-Professional Driver’s License allows you to drive private vehicles.
-In both licenses, a prerequisite is a valid student’s permit, which is “an official document authorizing a person to operate a motorized vehicle in the presence of a duly licensed driver.”
+In both cases, the prerequisite is a student’s permit, which is “an official document authorizing a person to operate a motorized vehicle in the presence of a duly licensed driver.”

-- You must be at least seventeen (17) years old.
+- You must be at least eighteen (18) years old.